RazorDevs/Deep-Aether/README.md

 The Deep Aether is an addon for the Aether Mod for Minecraft for 1.19.4 and beyond.
 It aims to add lots of new features to give players a chance to venture deeper into the Aether dimension, while also maintaining its original style.
-Basically, we aim to give the Aether the "Nether Expansion Update" treatment.
+Basically, we aim to give the Aether the "1.16 Nether Expansion Update" treatment.

  # What is new?